 Lisa: Born and raised in Sydney, I completed my business uni degree and was on a more traditional path.
 But having watched my Vietnamese and Thai parents work hard to grow their fashion business, I was inspired to follow in their footsteps.
-I quit my full-time job and moved to London where I founded The Black Market, an online vintage shop built on being ethical and cruelty-free.
+I quit my full-time job and moved to London where I founded Not Too Sweet, an online vintage shop built on being ethical and cruelty-free.
 I then moved to Berlin.
 Over the years, I expanded to selling ethical jewelry and reworked vintage from local Berlin fashion designers, both online and in a concept store in Neukölln, Berlin.
 Today, I enjoy meeting other founders of small businesses and creatives to collaborate, share ideas, and grow together.

 What was it like growing up with parents working in the fashion industry?

 Lisa: When I think about my childhood, I recall the sounds of sewing machines and playing hide and seek amongst the rolls of fabric in my parent’s clothing manufacturing factory in Sydney, Australia.
 It was far from the glamorous image synonymous with the fashion industry we see today.